 Once the holes are dug, the easiest way to set posts in a straight line is by using a string line stretched from one end of the fence to the other.
-To do this, move the stakes you previously used to mark the hole locations over 2" if installing a 4" post, 2.5" if installing a 5" post.
+To do this, move the stakes you previously used to mark the hole locations over 2.5".
 The reason you are moving the stakes over is because they were used to mark the center of the holes and now we need to move them over so the string line is positioned where the outside of the post should be.
-See Figure 1.1 and 1.5.
+See Figure 3.1 and 3.5.